catseye/The-Dossier/article/Lost Games.md

 It may have been "eating crow"; that seems more likely as an idiom, but I don't remember the graphic involving eating in any way.

-### Mountain survival game

-*   seen-on: Apple II

-Played in school.
-You picked what to take from the crashed plane.
-There were some colour hi-res graphics.

-### Very simple civiliation-type game

-*   seen-on: Apple II

-Played in school.
-You had to find fertile soil, and then you settled there and had your artisans build a monument there.
-ISTR there were some very simple black-and-white hi-res graphics.

 ### Maze escape with people

 *   seen-on: Apple II